Piece by piece – single-piece picking by SSI SCHAEFER

 Seamless integration of the warehouse management system WAMAS into the existing infrastructure.

-Maximum performance due to high process reliability through optimised gripping and product-specific robot accelerations that cope with both peak times and seasonal fluctuations.
+Maximum performance due to high process reliability through optimized gripping and product-specific robot accelerations that cope with both peak times and seasonal fluctuations.

 Flexible and scalable solutions.